matloff/worthycsds/README.md

 find that the latter's Master's curriculum is similar to, maybe even inferior to, your undergrad material.

+Similarly, many elite universities now offer Master's programs that, frankly, have as their sole purpose **making money for the school**.
+They can be spotted this via these characteristics:

+* Truly exhorbitant tuition.

+* Low admissions bars; students who had no hope of being accepted to the university now get in easily.

+* Their Web sites promoting the program put inordinate emphasis on how many employers hire the program's graduates.

-On the other hand, one should not necessarily talk about whether the CS graduate program at University X is "good."
+On the other hand, one should not necessarily talk about whether the graduate program at University X is "good."
 It depends on the research area.
 X may be very good in, say, computer security but weak in machine learning.
 So take your field(s) of interest into account.